AI Onboarding

 Automated setup with AI guidance from environment detection to MVP deployment.

 The AI onboarding flow automates the entire installation process through the /initialize command.
-The assistant detects the operating system, installs required tools, configures environment variables, and generates an MVP based on the product brief.
+The assistant detects the operating system, installs required tooling, configures environment variables, and captures the MVP brief that powers the first set of Project Requirement Plans (PRPs).

 Prerequisites